karthikrao19/NYTimes/README.md

 Steps to run the project:

 step1: clone/Download the repository into your local computer
-step2: open with project in android studio step3:click on run button by connecting physical device to your system
+step2: open with project in android studio
+step3:click on run button by connecting physical device to your system

 Technical aspects:

+Used MVP Architecture

 USed Library
 1. Retrofit: To fetch the data from NY Times server